-His recent fiction and nonfiction has appeared with Ploughshares, Hobart, Joyland, Day One, Midwestern Gothic, and the Colorado Review.
+His recent fiction and nonfiction has appeared with Ploughshares, Hobart, PRISM international, Midwestern Gothic, the Colorado Review, and TIME magazine.
 He is also playwright-in-residence with Savio(u)r Theatre Company, and his plays have been nominated for six Off West End Awards in London, including Best New Play.
 He has also worked as a journalist with the PBS NewsHour in Washington and in public relations with Ketchum Pleon in London.

 He regularly collaborates with the faculty and students of Dine' College on the Navajo Nation.
 He has worked with many different writing organizations including InsideOut Literary Arts, 826michigan, Bright Futures, and the American Language Institute.

-Joe enjoys traveling, reading, wrangling his cats, and exploring the west with his wife Kate.
+Joe enjoys traveling, reading, watching the Oakland Athletics and wrangling his cats, and exploring the west with his family.